rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

    - Reentrancy - Are they reentrant
    - Downgrading - what if writer lock owners wants only reader lock
    - Upgrading - What if reader lock owner also wants writer lock

+   **Custom Synchronizer**: -
+   - Conditional queues - Threads waiting for an object lock which reflects certain condition.
+   - Explicit class called Condition for implementing conditional queues (which can be implemented using intrinsic locks too).
+   - Condition is associated with single lock.
+Lock.newCondition() **Advantages**: -
+   - Fairness in wait
+   - Timeout facility (flexibility)